DeliangFan/koala/README.md

 the billing records.

 Koala is designed as distribute system with following characteristics.
-1. High-resolution timing as second level precision
+>* High-resolution timing as second level precision
-2. Supports to multi-regions
+>* Supports to multi-regions
-3. High efficient driven by events
+>* High efficient driven by events
-4. Decoupling from openstack
+>* Decoupling from openstack
-5. Distribute with stateless service
+>* Distribute with stateless service

+#Architecture
+##koala-api
+The koala-api provide rest APIs for ceilometer and users, the event API is used to recieve events from ceilometer and the others are designed to privde for query billing records.

+# Development
+Any contributions will be appreciate.